patsnap/Hiro-Chemical-Insights/README.md

 ## Main Results

-Main ChemRefMatch results from the ACL 2026 manuscript are shown below.
+Main results are shown below.

 | Model | RefMatch Pass@1 | StruCls Pass@1 | All Pass@1 | RefMatch Pass@all | StruCls Pass@all | All Pass@all |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: |